boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

 You will need to answer a few questions in order to configure the project.
 The last step asks you about a _provider package_, for this tutorial, select AWS.

-Once the project has been successfully created, you will need to move to the new directory.
-Ideally, you would also open the project in your most preferred IDE, e.g. Visual Studio Code.
+Once the project has been successfully created, you will need to move to the new directory, you can do so by typing `cd <your project name>` in a terminal.

+Now open the project in your most preferred IDE, e.g. [Visual Studio Code](https://code.visualstudio.com/).

 ## 2. First command
 We will now define our first command, which will allow us to create Posts.